Birkbeck2/web-development/workshops/semantic-html/index.md

     - Specify a form method.

-    - Choose the appropriate element for each input type.
+    - Choose the appropriate HTML elements and attributes for each piece of information in the form.

     - Give each input an appropriate name to serve as the variable name for the data.